qw2273/Learning-to-Use-Git/README.md

 * `git clean -n`: show you a list of files that are in the repository, but whose history Git is not currently tracking.
 * `git clean -f`: delete those files

-# Undo
+# Undo changes
-`git checkout -- filename`: 1.  discard the changes that have not yet been staged. <br />
+* `git checkout -- filename`: 1.  discard the changes that have not yet been staged. <br />
 2. This command can also be used to go back even further into a file's history and restore versions of that file from a commit.  <br />
 *Use this command carefully: once you discard changes in this way, they are gone forever.* <br />
-for example: `git checkout 2242bd report.txt` would replace the current version of report.txt with the version with hash number 2242bd <br />
+For example: `git checkout 2242bd report.txt` would replace the current version of `report.txt` with the version with hash number 2242bd. <br />
- `git reset HEAD path/to/file` + `git checkout -- path/to/file`: discard changes that have been staged. <br />
+* `git reset HEAD path/to/file` + `git checkout -- path/to/file`: discard changes that have been staged. <br />
 *you unstaged a change first by `reset` then discard this unstaged change by `checkout`<br />
+* `git reset`: unstage any files from the directory
+* `git checkout -- .`: revert all files in the current directory.

 ## Git configuration
 * `git config --list`: show default settings <br />